Last Updated July 1, 2019

 You may not use the Red Hat Platform in any manner that would compromise or violate the security of the Red Hat Platform or other users of the Red Hat Platform, including but not limited to engaging in any of the following:

 Red Hat encourages you to report violations of this Acceptable Use Policy to Red Hat immediately.
 Red Hat has the right, but not the obligation, to monitor Your activity and Content to determine compliance with this Acceptable Use Policy.
 Red Hat has the right in its sole discretion to edit, refuse to post or remove any material submitted to or posted on a Red Hat website or other Red Hat Platform resource that we find to be in violation of this Acceptable Use Policy or is otherwise objectionable.
 You are solely responsible for Your activities and any Content you post, transmit or otherwise make available on a Red Hat website or other Red Hat Platform resource.
 You acknowledge and agree that Red Hat does not have any liability for any action or inaction with respect to Your conduct, communication or posting on a Red Hat website or other Red Hat Platform resource.
 We may report any activity that we believe may violate any law to law enforcement, regulators or other relevant third parties.

-No remote security testing (including penetration testing) may be done at any time for OpenShift Online Starter and Pro tier users.
-OpenShift Dedicated cluster owners may contact technical support for the pre-approval process and limitations for that tier.
+No remote security testing (including penetration testing) may be done at any time for the Red Hat Services without prior written approval.
+You may contact technical support with any questions.

-The Red Hat Platform has certain soft and hard limits in using its service.
+The OpenShift Online Free Services have certain soft and hard limits in using its service.
 Hard limits are automatically enforced by the Platform.
 Soft limits are consumable resources that you agree not to exceed.